-- In a large bowl, add the egg, brown sugar, coconut oil, agave, Greek yogurt, vanilla, cinnamon, and nutmeg, and whisk to combine.
+- In a large bowl, add the egg, brown sugar, coconut oil, honey, Greek yogurt, vanilla, cinnamon, and nutmeg, and whisk to combine.

-- Add the whole wheat flour, baking powder, baking soda, optional salt, and fold with spatula or stir gently with a spoon until just combined; don’t over mix.
+- Add the flour, baking powder, baking soda, salt, and fold with spatula or stir gently with a spoon until just combined; don't over mix.